ReGame-VR/Unity-Throw-At-Target/README.md

 Progression Scoring
 - Class tied to Progression Scoring object (one per scene except for title and ending)
 - Processes whether the player has reached the given progression goal (from Global Control)
-- Advances to next scene if so
+- Tells Level Height Scale to advance to next scene if so

 Projectile Manager
 - Class tied to Projectile Manager object (one per scene except for title and ending)